 What Happens when a Car Falls Under the Lemon Car Definition?

 If your car is still under warranty and you’ve made reasonable attempts to repair it, you may be eligible for protection under the lemon laws.
 You may have a valid claim as well if your car is out of warranty but the problems began while it was under warranty.
-Whatever the case may be, the first step in addressing the lemon is contacting the dealer where you purchased the car from.
+Whatever the case may be, the first step in addressing the California lemon law process is contacting the dealer where you purchased the car from.

 Along with contacting the dealer, reach out to the manufacturer of your car directly.
 Most car manufacturers provide customer service contact info on their websites.
 Contact their customer service department and let them know the car you purchased is presumably a lemon.
 Hopefully, the manufacturer will work with you to remediate the problem — whether that involves offering you a replacement or offering to buy the car back from you.